moding-il/bizdoc.core/README.md

 Cubes are stored in database _BizDoc.Cube_ and _BizDoc.Indices_ tables, where _BizDoc.Cube_ reflect document data stored in _BizDoc.Entries_ table.

-> As these tables can get significantly large, consider adding indexes on the axes that your code acccess.
+> As these tables graw significantly large, consider adding indexes on the axes your code access.

 The tables _BizDoc.Combinations_ and _BizDoc.Segments_ are used for default implementation for account segments.